Shy couplings, CAT(0) spaces, and the lion and man: geometry and the deterministic pursuit--evasion problem. geometry and the deterministic pursuit--evasion problem

-In Proposition~\ref{prop:well-posed}, we consider solutions of the differential equation \(\d x=\chi(x,y)\d t\) for pursuit and evasion.
-Proposition~\ref{prop:lipschitz} established partial regularity for \(\chi(x,y)\), which does not automatically guarantee well-posedness of solutions (as defined below).
-However, the \(\CAT0\) property, together with boundary regularity, will imply well-posedness, even for some discontinuous driving paths \(y\).
+In Proposition~\ref{propwell-posed}, we consider solutions of the differential equation $\d x=\chi(x,y)\,\d t$ for pursuit and evasion.
+Proposition~\ref{proplipschitz} established partial regularity for $\chi(x,y)$, which does not automatically guarantee well-posedness of solutions (as defined below).
+However, the $\CAT0$ property, together with boundary regularity, will imply well-posedness, even for some discontinuous driving paths $y$.

 Suppose that $y(t)$, $t\in[0,T_1]$, is cadlag, of bounded variation on finite intervals, and takes values in $\ol D$.
-We will say that $x(t)$, $t\in [0, T_1]$, is a weak solution to \( \d x=\chi(x,y)\d t\) if $x(t) = x(0) + \int_0^t \chi(x(s),y(s))\d s$ for all $t\in [0,T_1]$.
+We will say that $x(t)$, $t\in[0, T_1]$, is a weak solution to $ \d x=\chi(x,y)\,\d t$ if $x(t) = x(0) + \int_0^t \chi(x(s),y(s))\,\d s$ for all $t\in[0,T_1]$.

-\begin{prop} Let \(D\) be a \(\CAT0\) domain satisfying uniform exterior sphere and interior cone conditions.
-For distinct \(x,y\in \ol D\), let \(\chi(x,y)\) be the unit tangent vector at $x$ of the geodesic from $x$ to $y$.
+\begin{prop} Let $D$ be a $\CAT0$ domain satisfying uniform exterior sphere and interior cone conditions.
+For distinct $x,y\in\ol D$, let $\chi(x,y)$ be the unit tangent vector at $x$ of the geodesic from $x$ to $y$.
 We consider the differential equation

-defined in the weak sense for absolutely continuous paths \(\{x(t):t \geq0\}\) in \(\ol D\), driven by paths \(\{y(t):t \geq0\}\), up until the first time that \(x\) and \(y\) are equal.
-The problem is well-posed, in the sense that solutions \(x\) exist, are uniquely determined by initial values \(x(0)\), and depend continuously on the initial value \(x(0)\) and the driving process \(\{y(t):t \geq0\}\) (using the uniform distance metric in both cases). \end{prop} \begin{proof} The argument is based on the simpler case when the path \(y\) is constant in time, which we for the moment assume.
-In this case, existence follows directly from the existence of intrinsic geodesics in \(\CAT0\) domains.
-To show uniqueness, note that, for two solutions $x$ and $\widetilde{x}$ of (\ref{m23.15}), since \(x\) and \(\widetilde{x}\) are absolutely continuous and satisfy the differential equation weakly, for almost all \(s\), the time-derivatives of \(x(s)\) and \(\widetilde{x}(s)\) must exist and be given by \(\chi(x(s),y)\) and \(\chi(\widetilde{x}(s),y)\).
-Exploiting the differentiability of the intrinsic distance given by Proposition~\ref{prop:gauss}, for \(x(s)\neq y\) and \(\widetilde{x}(s)\neq y\), one has
+defined in the weak sense for absolutely continuous paths $\{x(t)\dvtx t \geq 0\}$ in $\ol D$, driven by paths $\{y(t)\dvtx t \geq0\}$, up until the first time that $x$ and $y$ are equal.
+The problem is well-posed, in the sense that solutions $x$ exist, are uniquely determined by initial values $x(0)$, and depend continuously on the initial value $x(0)$ and the driving process $\{y(t)\dvtx t \geq0\}$ (using the uniform distance metric in both cases). \end{prop}

+\begin{pf} The argument is based on the simpler case when the path $y$ is constant in time, which we for the moment assume.
+In this case, existence follows directly from the existence of intrinsic geodesics in $\CAT0$ domains.
+To show uniqueness, note that, for two solutions $x$ and $\widetilde {x}$ of (\ref{m2315}), since $x$ and $\widetilde{x}$ are absolutely continuous and satisfy the differential equation weakly, for almost all $s$, the time-derivatives of $x(s)$ and $\widetilde {x}(s)$ must exist and be given by $\chi(x(s),y)$ and $\chi(\widetilde{x}(s),y)$.
+Exploiting the differentiability of the intrinsic distance given by Proposition~\ref{propgauss}, for $x(s)\neq y$ and $\widetilde{x}(s)\neq y$, one has